learn-co-students/SENG-LIVE-042522-phase-4/07_deployment/MEETUP_DEPLOYMENT.md

 If we visit our react app in the browser and navigate around and then refresh the page and everything works then we're on the right track.

 Let's try it out, log in to the application and refresh the page.
-Whoops!
-Looks like we're seeing api data here.
-Why?

 -------
 -------